MZachmann/QA40xPlot/README.md

 ## General Info

 The spectral and intermodulation tests include an option for autoranging.
-The THD vs xx plots autorange.
+Most other tests automatically autorange.

 Three tests: impedance testing, frequency response, and gain (bode plot) are wrapped in a single tab whose name will dynamically change between the 3 (Impedance, Response, Gain) based on your selection in the tab.